Exploring a New School Schedule: Join the Hybrid Calendar Discussion

 Frequently Asked Questions

 As the subcommittees continue their work, members of the public are welcome to submit questions using the following form.
 Questions will be shared with subcommittees to ensure all topics are included in the discussions and research.
-(Form has been TEMPORARILY disabled to allow the committee time to respond to the first round of questions.)
+(Form has been TEMPORARILY disabled to allow the committee time to respond to the questions.)